 sells salvaged building materials, large and small, including lumber, windows, drawer pulls, sinks, faucets, mirrors and lots more– in Chicago.
 And– they offer classes to help you make your own stuff with wood.

 sells donated (often new) building supplies, furniture and appliances– in Chicago.
 Sales benefit Habitat for Humanity and their work to build homes in Chicago.

 sells a wide variety of salvaged building materials, including lumber, flooring, windows, plumbing and lots more– in Evanston.
 They host a series of architecture workshops, too.

 sells wood from the urban forest.
 They have lumber salvaged from storm- and insect-damaged trees; species include ash, maple and other trees with beautiful grain.

-recycling information for other materials
+recycling information for other materials in Chicago

 look up local recycling locations for specific materials.

 find options for bulk collection of unusual materials, primarily packing for food and toiletries.